tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 Many larger museums and archives have begun to implement a centralized approach to digitization of the collections by creating Digitization Coordinator positions.
 This new effort has initiated a coordinated vision for digitization which incorporates priorities, workflows, and resources to greatly improve the efficiency and throughput of digitization in collections.
 This effort is gaining more attention as the community recognizes the benefit of creating a more structured cross-disciplinary approach to digitization, allowing for better awareness and resourcing of the digitization needs in collections.
 Throughout a 3 day workshop held at the U.S. National Museum of Natural History in May 2023, it became evident that coordination of digitization efforts within natural history collections is multifaceted with many different stakeholders.
 Collaborations between different institutions and across the globe can significantly strengthen the impact and sharing of knowledge.
 Participants agreed that a community network focused on information and resource sharing amongst people working in digitization coordinator roles or associated efforts was needed.
 The group set goals to create a “Digitization Coordinator Network” (DigiCoordNet) to help address these needs in the community.
 This session will highlight what has been accomplished to date by this coordinated effort and provide a focal point for community engagement with job descriptions, described skillsets and resources for digitization coordinators, and success stories that detail the efforts undertaken by several institutions that have appointed centralized leadership across disciplinary siloes within and among institutions.

+### SYM36 Lessons Learned from Local Data Providers in the Marine Community: DwC data connect local to global

+Session Type: Symposium; Open to abstract submissions<br />
+Conference Track:  TDWG<br />
+Organizers:  **[Takashi Hosono](mailto:hosonot@jamstec.go.jp), Ward Appeltans, Katsunori Fujikura, Katherine Tattersall**

+**Abstract**<br />
+The Ocean Biodiversity Information System (OBIS), which is responsible for aggregating and disseminating biodiversity data globally in the marine community, has been working with data providers to format raw survey data into a DarwinCore format (DwC) that is findable, integratable, and reusable.
+The OBIS activities to date have been successful, as evidenced by the rapid expansion of OBIS data in recent years.
+However, the success was a result of various communications with the data providers, and there would have been many successes and many failures in the communication.
+In this session, we will share lessons learned from communication with local data providers in promoting data integration (i.e. promote the use of DwC) in the marine community.
+The session is expected to be attended by data providers, data curators, and data managers.
+Analogies from terrestrial cases are also welcome.

 ### WKSH01 Data Carpentry: Introduction to species interaction data with GloBi